DoD-Platform-One/bigbang/docs/FAQ.md

 ## Change Control

 > How do you manage change control on Big Bang?
-How can we be notified of changed?
+How can we be notified of changes?

 Big Bang has a two-week release cadence.
 You can view our [release schedule](https://docs-bigbang.dso.mil/latest/#Navigating-our-documentation),